 However, the pace of federal spending on reservoir construction has declined considerably since the 1950s and 1960s, when most of the major federal reservoirs in the state were constructed.
-Federal policy has recognized a declining federal interest in the long-term management of water supplies and assigns the financial burden of developing water supplies to local users (U.S. Army Corps of Engineers, 1999).
+Federal policy has recognized a declining federal interest in the long-term management of water supplies and assigns the financial burden of developing water supplies to local users (USACE, 1999).